 During production, gelato is churned slower than ice cream.
 It has also a lower butterfat content.
 As a result, gelato has a silky, smooth texture that customers have come to expect.

 If you're curious about optimal ice cream storage, you probably know just how valuable ice cream can be for an operation.
 Poor storage means poorer profits.
-That's why it's important to maintain your walk-in refrigerators and freezers using the free tips sheet below.
+That's why it's important to create a storage system that meets your needs.
+Start by getting a free Refrigeration Review today.